tethyrplays/tethyrplays/session/2021-lmop-with-dm-nicole.md

 **Loot.** The party distributes the loot from the goblins.
 15 gold, 8 silver b/t Asher, Aarden & Gar.

-**Short Rest.** The party takes a short rest for Gar to recover from his injuries and Asher his spell slots.
+**Short Rest.** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.
 (DM notes that players are only permitted 2 short rests in a 24 hour period.)

 **Next Session:** Thursday, March 4.
 Payment to DM is due on Wednesday, March 3.
 See Discord for details.